 Warning, this is an unvarnished look into their lives with language and topics that might not be for everyone.

-Continue reading “Small Business In the Time of COVID-19”What Do Kids Learn By Making Videos?
+Continue reading “Tiffany: A Day in the Life of a NYC Black Transgender Woman”What Do Kids Learn By Making Videos?

 Our students at Brownsville Collaborative Middle School address their peers on what they learned about making videos at The Campus, an after-school program that teaches tech and media skills to kids in the Howard Houses in Brownsville, Brooklyn.
 It is the first computer lab developed in public housing in the US.